desireesebial/DisManibus/Assets/Scripts/World/1stFloor/Enemy/KUCHISAKE_ONNA_SETUP_GUIDE.md

 ### Enemy Not Moving

-**Problem:** Enemy stands still
+**Problem:** Enemy stands still at start **Solutions:**
-**Solutions:**
+- If **Require First Encounter** is checked:
+  - This is CORRECT behavior - she waits for player
+  - Walk toward her to trigger encounter
+  - After first encounter, she'll patrol
+- If she should be patrolling immediately:
+  - Uncheck **Require First Encounter**
   - Check NavMesh is baked
   - Ensure patrol points are on NavMesh
-- Check NavMesh Agent is not stopped
   - Verify agent speed > 0

+**Problem:** Enemy doesn't move after first encounter **Solutions:**
+- Check stand up animation completed
+- Verify NavMesh Agent is being re-enabled
+- Ensure patrol points are assigned
+- Check Console for errors

 ### Question UI Not Showing